 Action Needed

-- Appropriate and targeted agri-environment schemes which support and encourage effective management.
+- Support appropriate and targeted agri-environment schemes that encourage effective management.

-- A Northern Brown Argus threat layer in the Land Information Service GIS map to flag up the presence of Northern Brown Argus presence and habitat at an early stage in planning of afforestation schemes.
+- Support the inclusion of a Northern Brown Argus threat layer in the Land Information Service GIS map to flag up the presence of Northern Brown Argus presence and habitat at an early stage in planning of afforestation schemes.

-- Targeted conservation action focused in the Scottish Border’s core range
+- Support targeted conservation action focused in the Scottish Border’s core range.

 Threats